zeroknowledgediscovery/Cynet/README.rst

-                _types (list of strings): list of category filters tile (list of floats): location boundaries for tile freq (string): intervals of time between timeseries columns
+                _types (list of strings): list of category filters tile (list of floats): location boundaries for tile freq (string): intervals of time between timeseries columns poly_tile (boolean): whether or not input for tiles defines a polygon filter

             Outputs:
                 pd.Dataframe of timeseries data to corresponding grid tile